AetherialMist/JavaLearning/chapter-001/lesson-000/README.md

 ### Syntax?
 I hate taxes!

-I promise you are more familiar with "syntax" than you might think.
+I promise you are more familiar with **_syntax_** than you might think.
 This guide is written in English, and I have been using English _syntax_ this entire time!
-Syntax can be thought of as broader term for "grammar".
+Syntax can be thought of as broader term for **_grammar_**.
 Think about the following sentence: "Dog fence the jumped lazy the over."
 It makes no sense!
 Complete gibberish!
 The order of words matters a lot in any language.

 Now as humans, we can figure out I _meant_ to say "The lazy dog jumped over the fence."
 That is great and all for us,